- What is HPV?

 Young women ages 19 to 26

-Some authorities recommend vaccination of women ages 19 to 26, but the American Cancer Society feels that there’s not enough evidence of benefit to recommend vaccinating all women in this age group.
-We do recommend that women ages 19 to 26 talk to their doctor or nurse about whether to get the vaccine based on their risk of previous HPV exposure and potential benefit from the vaccine.
+Some authorities recommend vaccination of women ages 19 to 26.
+The American Cancer Society feels that there is not enough evidence of benefit to recommend vaccinating all women in this age group.
+We do recommend that women ages 19 to 26 talk to their doctor or nurse about whether to get the vaccine.
+This decisions should be made after talking about their chance of previous HPV exposure and potential benefit from the vaccine.